ryananguiano/requests-circuit/README.md

 # requests-circuit
-Circuit breaker for requests module
+A circuit breaker for Python requests